MiMoText/roman18/README.md

 ![Balancing of the collection](https://raw.githubusercontent.com/MiMoText/balance_novels/main/img/pubyear-decade.png "First edition year in corpus and in overall literary production")

 ### Gender balance
-Concerning gender, we used statements from Wikidata as well as a python script filtering for gender specific titles (Abbé, Marquis etc.).
-In cases where names lacked a Wikidata match or a specific title, we employed the gender guesser Python package to make gender predictions.
+Concerning gender, we used statements from Wikidata as well as a python script filtering for gender specific titles.
+Additionally, we employed the gender guesser Python package to make gender predictions.
 ![Balancing of the collection](https://raw.githubusercontent.com/MiMoText/balance_novels/main/img/gender_proportion_without_unknown.png "Gender balance in corpus and in overall literary production")

 ### Narrative form